 The 3-D structures of the open and closed forms of plant aquaporins, PIP1 and PIP2, have been solved (Törnroth-Horsefield et al., 2006).
 In the closed conformation, loop D caps the channel from the cytoplasm and thereby occludes the pore.
 In the open conformation, loop D is displaced up to 16 Å, and this movement opens a hydrophobic gate blocking the channel entrance from the cytoplasm.
 These results reveal a molecular gating mechanism which appears conserved throughout all plant plasma membrane aquaporins.
 In plants it regulates water intake/export in response to water availability and cytoplasmic pH during anoxia (Törnroth-Horsefield et al., 2006).

-The MIP superfamily includes three subfamilies: aquaporins, aquaglyceroporins and S-aquaporins.
+The MIP superfamily includes three functional subfamilies: aquaporins, aquaglyceroporins and S-aquaporins.
 (1) The aquaporins (AQPs) are water selective.
 (2) The aquaglyceroporins are permeable to water, but also to other small uncharged molecules.
 (3) The third subfamily, with little conserved amino acid sequences around the NPA boxes, include 'superaquaporins' (S-aquaporins).The phylogeny of insect MIP family channels has been published (Finn et al. 2015).
 The arylsulfonamide AqB011 which selectively blocks the central ion pore of mammalian AQP1 has been shown to impair migration of HT29 colon cancer cells.
 Traditional herbal medicines are sources of selective AQP1 inhibitors that also slow cancer cell migration (Kourghi et al. 2018).

-H2O (out) H2O (in) (e.g., aquaporins)
+Reversible H2O (out) → H2O (in) (e.g., aquaporins)

-solute (out) solute (in) (e.g., glycerol facilitators).
+Reversible solute (out) → solute (in) (e.g., glycerol or H2O2 facilitators).